 Built on Trust.
 Driven by Results.

 At Auctora Trade Group, we serve as a leading b2b commodities broker in Abu Dhabi, Dubai, and across the UAE, connecting serious buyers and sellers worldwide.
-From EN590 diesel, crude oil, LNG, BLCO and Jet A1 to coltan gold and wheat, we deliver trusted access to high-demand markets.
+From EN590 diesel, crude oil, LNG, BLCO and Jet A1 and wheat, we deliver trusted access to high-demand markets.

 With a focus on due diligence, risk management, and Incoterms 2020 compliance, we turn opportunities into secure, structured deals.